SorayaM123/Chipyard-Verilator-Using/README.md

     $ cd chipyard/

-Then We need a package manager to install Chipyard.
-Here we need to use Mambaforge, a distribution of the conda package manager and a fast, robust, and cross-platform package manager.
+Then We need a **package manager** to install Chipyard.
+Here we need to use **Mambaforge**, a distribution of the conda package manager and a fast, robust, and cross-platform package manager.

     $ wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"